theantichris/WordPress-Plugin-Boilerplate/README.md

 ## View

-There is a View class provide to introduce some MVC functionality to the framework and make it simpler to create pages and other output.
+There is a View class that provides to introduce some MVC functionality to the framework and make it simpler to create pages and other output.

 To create a view place a PHP file that displays the HTML into the /views/ directory.